Swedes (tribe): Adam of Bremen

 Dealing with Scandinavian affairs, Adam of Bremen relates in the 11th century Gesta Hammaburgensis ecclesiae pontificum that the Sueones had many wives and were severe on crime.
 Hospitality was an important virtue and refusing a wanderer to stay over the night was considered shameful.
 The visitor was even taken to see the hosts' friends.

 Their royal family is of an old dynasty (see House of Munsö), but the kings are dependent on the will of the people (the Thing).
 What has been decided by the people is more important than the will of the king unless the king's opinion seems to be the most reasonable one, whereupon they usually obey.
 During peacetime, they feel to be the king's equals but during wars they obey him blindly or whoever among them that he considers to be the most skillful.
 If the fortunes of war are against them they pray to one of their many gods (Æsir) and if they win they are grateful to him.

 Norse sagas

 The sagas are our foremost source for knowledge, and especially Snorri Sturluson, who is probably the one who has contributed the most (see for instance the Heimskringla).
 His descriptions sometimes concur with, sometimes contradict the previous sources.

-For a continuation, see History of Sweden (800–1521).